 A variety of other qualifications are accepted from the UK and worldwide.

-If English is not your first language, from 2016 the English language requirement is for the ‘Advanced’ level.
+If English is not your first language, from 2016 the English language requirement is for the ‘Good’ level.
 For acceptable English Language tests see here.

 Further information and contact details

 For all admissions related enquiries, please email firstname.lastname@example.org.
 Remember to always include your UCAS ID number in your email.

 Richard Pettinger, Programme Director

 When to apply

 Apply through UCAS - https://www.ucas.com from 1st September onwards for entry in September the following year.

 UCL provides regular open days and other forms of public access http://www.ucl.ac.uk/prospective-students/access-ucl/open-days.
 Anyone wishing to visit to discuss the BSc/MSci Information Management for Business (IMB) programme and the opportunities that it provides is always very welcome to do so.
 Additionally, we provide open days for particular schools and other student groups by prior arrangement.

 Scholarships are available through UCL for all years of study.
 Competition for scholarships is fierce, however, and to stand a chance of being chosen you will need to show evidence of commitment and the potential for high achievement.